“Why do you love reality TV?” and other FAQs

 What are some fun, rando facts about you, so I get to know you better?

 I love being a Psychotherapist but hate the counseling and coaching industry.
 I think the whole field is excessive and confusing.
 Humans really aren't that hard.
 There are endless theories and countless methods of how people change and become their “best selves,” and frankly, I just get grossed out by that language.
 We all want the same thing and are headed in the same direction.
 There are lots of ways to skin a cat, but there are some more efficient ways to get the job done, imo.

 I used to speak in tongues.
-Well, not really.
-But, when I went to church with my grandmother on Sundays, she danced in the aisles and spoke in tongues.
+I'm not religious anymore, but when I went to church with my grandmother on Sundays, she danced in the aisles and spoke in tongues.
 She said it’s because the holy ghost moved through her.
-She said she didn’t know what was she was saying, but that it was the holy ghost speaking so it must be amazing.
-Well, *I* wanted that amazingness, too, so I prayed real hard, then spoke some gibberish and pretended to also speak in tongues.
+Well, who doesn't want that?!
+So, I prayed real hard, then spoke some gibberish and pretended to also speak in tongues.

 I wrote a sex book that sold enough copies to put my twins through private school.
 And it was a reallllly bad book.
 Don’t buy it.
 But the point is, I did something courageous and out of my comfort zone, and hot dang if people didn’t buy it!
 (I realize this doesn’t jive with my evangelical pentecostal upbringing.
 Read into that as you will.)

 My second dream job would be to own a winery in Napa Valley.
 If I suddenly stop this gig and drop off the face of the Earth, rest assured, that is what I’m up to.

 I was President of Future Homeworkers in High School and I owned that.
 I was going to be a Home Economics teacher, but I changed my mind when I was choosing my courses, to Human Development and Family Studies courses.
 I always knew I wanted to work in a life-changing field.
 Unfortunately, Life Sciences isn't valued as much as it was back in my day, which is a shame.
 What other kid do you know these days that can cook, sew, and choose textiles like the bomb.